About Us

 Co-Executive Director

-Tamara is the Managing Director of Clean Energy Works.
+Tamara is the Co-Executive Director of Clean Energy Works.
 She brings more than fifteen years of managerial experience in the nonprofit and public sectors.
 She has served as Director of programs and policy for mayoral administrations in Atlanta and Houston, as Chief of Staff to a Houston City Councilmember, as the Executive Director of the Southeastern African American Farmers Organic Network (SAAFON), as the founder of the Social Justice Impact Project / Inquiring Systems Inc., and as a consultant guide to dozens of organizations over ten years of independent practice.

 In the energy sector, Ms. Jones held positions of Director of Program Development & Government Relations at Southface Energy Institute and Director of Programs and Services for the Southeast Energy Efficiency Alliance (SEEA).
 At SEEA, she administered regional energy efficiency building retrofit programs for which she was designated a White House Champion of Change in 2011.
 Ms. Jones holds a Bachelor’s degree in Political Science and Philosophy from Long Island University Brooklyn Campus and a Master’s degree in Political Science from Yale University.